-(1) The Financial Intelligence Unit and the Security Police Board cooperate in investigation of transactions suspected of terrorist financing through mutual official assistance and exchange of information.

-(2) The Director General of the Security Police Board appoints a compliance officer who has the right to receive information of any and all reports of suspicion of terrorist financing equally to an official of the Financial Intelligence Unit and to make proposals for requesting additional information, where necessary.
+- (1) The Financial Intelligence Unit and the Security Police Board cooperate in investigation of transactions suspected of terrorist financing through mutual official assistance and exchange of information.
+[RT I, 21.11.2020, 1 entry into force 01.01.2021] - (2) The Director General of the Security Police Board appoints a compliance officer who has the right to receive information of any and all reports of suspicion of terrorist financing equally to an official of the Financial Intelligence Unit and to make proposals for requesting additional information, where necessary.
+[RT I, 21.11.2020, 1 entry into force 01.01.2021]